dinosaurivan/visualgo/README.md

 ## See It In Action

-User-facing, the project can be accessed at [visual.ivanjsx.com](https://visual.ivanjsx.com).
+User-facing, the project is optimized for **desktop viewing** in your preferred browser at [visual.ivanjsx.com](https://visual.ivanjsx.com).

 For developers, executing the tests requires running the project locally.
 Follow the instructions below: